Simon Bridges loses National leadership vote to Todd Muller

 "My focus as leader is our country's economic recovery and the strengthening of every community throughout New Zealand."

 Muller is due to make his first public statement at a press conference at 2.15pm.
+The Bay of Plenty MP has wide name recognition in the agri-business community, but until this week has been far from a household name.

-National Party MPs have been behind the closed doors of the caucus room where both Bridges and Muller addressed them.
+On Wednesday afternoon, after news broke he would be challenging Bridges for the leadership of the party.

 READ MORE: